-Laurie David, producer of An Inconvenient Truth and advocate for environemntal issues, will discuss the importance of food, meals, and eating and how these impact our lives.
-(Photo credit Maryellen Parker)
+Laurie David, producer of An Inconvenient Truth and advocate for environemental issues, will discuss the importance of food, meals, and eating and how these impact our lives.
+(Photo credit Maryellen Baker)

-Laurie David, producer of An Inconvenient Truth and advocate for environemntal issues, will discuss the importance of food, meals, and eating and how these impact our lives.
+Laurie David, producer of An Inconvenient Truth and advocate for environemental issues, will discuss the importance of food, meals, and eating and how these impact our lives.

 For over a decade Laurie David has brought her passion and dedication to a variety of important environmental and food issues.
 Her most recent book, The Family Dinner: Great Ways to Connect with Your Kids, One Meal at a Time, is an inspirational, practical and green guide to the vital family dinner ritual and how to accomplish it in today’s busy world.
 She is working on her second cookbook, The Family Cooks, which is scheduled to be published Mother's Day 2014.